iGenius-Srl/IGColorPicker/README.md

 ## Contributing
 Feel free to collaborate with ideas 💭 , issues ⁉️ and/or pull requests 🔃.

+**P.S.** If you use SwiftColorPicker in your app we would love to hear about it! 😉
 ## License

 > Copyright (c) 2017 iGenius Srl